STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 * Using semantic HTML.
 * Using descriptive alt attributes on images on the site.
 * Ensuring there are sufficient colour contrast throughout the site.
-* Using font style with good accessibilty
+* Using font style with good accessibilty.

 ---